- 1. Understand the employer's priorities

 - What language or keywords are used repeatedly?

 Think critically about how your own background aligns with these requirements.
-Identify concrete examples from your work history that demonstrate your proficiency in the key skills mentioned.
-By doing this preparation, you’ll be better equipped to articulate why you’re a strong fit for the role during the interview.
+Find specific examples from your work history that show you have the key skills they’re looking for.

 2. Research the company